Frequently Asked Questions (FAQs)

 Q: My department has a group coming for a special event.
 How do I handle parking?

-A: An Event/Conference Parking Request Form is available online at www.ndsu.edu/parking.
-The request will be evaluated and Parking and Transportation Services will assist you in purchasing permits for guests and any other special arrangements.
+A: An Event/Conference Parking Request Form is available online at www.ndsu.edu/parking/forms.
+The request will be evaluated and Parking and Transportation Services will assist you in purchasing permits for guests and making any other necessary accommodations.

 Q: How do I park at the Wallman Wellness Center?